mustafashabbir10/MovieClustering/README.md

 k means clustering is an unsupervised clustering algorithm that groups n different observations into k unique clusters where k < n.
 The algorithm clusters data points of similar features based on some parameter, usually Euclidean distance.
 Clusters are formed in a way to maximize inter cluster similarity.
-This can be achieved by minimizing within cluster sum of squares,defined as
+This can be achieved by minimizing within cluster sum of squares,
+defined as
  ![kmeans](https://github.com/mustafashabbir10/MovieClustering/blob/master/Images/kmeaneq.PNG)

 K means algorithm requires the practitioner to enter the value of parameter k.
 The optimum value of k can be chosen based on sum